Packed everything? Then send the backpack to yourself or your companion and set off.

-Getting there: If you are traveling by car, there are numerous parking spaces on Coesfelder Straße (eg church, savings bank).
+Arrival Date: If you are traveling by car, there are numerous parking spaces on Coesfelder Straße (eg church, savings bank).
 The Alte Hof Schoppmann can be reached every hour by bus (S 60) from Münster.

 Nature Conservation Center District of Coesfeld. e.
 V., Alter Hof Schoppmenn, Am Hagenbach 11, 48301 Nottuln-Darup

 Since 1995 the Naturschutzzentrum Kreis Coesfeld e.V. for the diverse Münsterland park landscape and the animal and plant species that live there.
 The members of his association include representatives of voluntary nature conservation, local history associations, land users, towns and communities as well as the district of Coesfeld.